iebcl/ChessProject/README.md

 # ChessProject

-final project of 2022 Spring CS102A at SUSTech
+project of 2022 Spring CS102A at SUSTech

+> some bugs remain unfixed